What happens from the moment they call.

 Not a transcript.
 Not a message slip.
 A seven-section attorney briefing written for an experienced attorney — no explanations of legal concepts, no filler, nothing speculative.

-An SMS hits your phone the same moment.
-You see the name, case type, and urgency before you even open the email.
+You see the name, case type, and urgency the moment you open the email.

-You call Marcus back.
+You call Jerome back.
 You already know the case.

 From call end to attorney brief — every time.